It’s been a couple of years since we got to celebrate Hari Raya to the fullest.

-It is the time known for moving forward in life, to wipe the slate clean and start anew.
+It is the time known for moving forward in life: wiping the slate clean and starting anew.

-It is generally considered to be an offering given from the elder members of society (regardless of your relations or ties) to the younger ones of the generation, with the notion of teaching the them valuable lessons in effort, compassion and the faithful practice of “giving”.
+It is generally considered to be an offering given from the elder members of society (regardless of your relations or ties) to the younger ones of the generation, with the notion of teaching them valuable lessons in effort, compassion and the faithful practice of giving.

 Eat all the food!

-Well this part come to no surprise as Hari Raya is of course the time to indulge in delightful dishes!
+Well, this part comes as no surprise as Hari Raya is of course the time to indulge in delightful dishes!

-Muslims are also forbidden to fast during the firs day of Aidilfitri, so take time to relish in delectable traditional local delicacies, some of which you can only get during the Raya season.
+Muslims are also forbidden to fast during the first day of Aidilfitri, so take time to relish in delectable traditional local delicacies, some of which you can only get during the Raya season.

 Raiding Open Houses